romeerez/orchid-orm/packages/docs/src/guide/migration-writing.md

   // by default, it will throw an error when the table has no primary key
   // set `noPrimaryKey` to `true` to bypass it noPrimaryKey?: boolean;

+  // override rakeDb `snakeCase` option for only this table snakeCase?: boolean;
 }
 ```